Health

 Low Hemoglobin?
 Causes, Symptoms & Diet Tips to Boost It Naturally

 Hemoglobin is a protein of red blood cells essential for delivering oxygen throughout the body, which fuels your organs, muscles, and tissues.
-Understanding what constitutes a good hemoglobin level will help you remain on top of your health to prevent fatigue and maintain a strong immune system.
+Understanding what constitutes a good haemoglobin level will help you remain on top of your health to prevent fatigue and maintain a strong immune system.
 In this blog, we’ll look at what healthy levels look like, why they’re important, and how to keep them with balanced nutrition and lifestyle choices.

-Overview : What is Hemoglobin?
+Overview: What is Hemoglobin?

-The normal range of hemoglobin in men is ~13.2-16.6 grams per deciliter (g/dL); in women, it should be around 11.6 – 15 grams per deciliter(g/dL).
-Levels lower than the normal range indicate serious health conditions such as fatigue, anemia, difficulty in breathing and many diseases.
-In women, hemoglobin may decrease during menstruation or other physical conditions.
+The normal range of haemoglobin in men is ~13.2-16.6 grams per deciliter (g/dL); in women, it should be around 11.6 – 15 grams per deciliter (g/dL).
+Levels lower than the normal range indicate serious health conditions such as anaemia, difficulty in breathing, and many diseases.
+In women, haemoglobin may decrease during menstruation or other physical conditions.

 Certain signs can indicate low levels.
 These are